Ghini/ghini.desktop/doc/imex.rst

 This is a technical reference section, you may safely ignore it if you aren't sure what it is about.

-ghini.desktop runs an XML-RPC server, exposing the following API1:
+ghini.desktop runs an XML-RPC server, exposing the following API1.
+All functions but ``current_snapshot`` return 0 on success; all functions may return a numeric error code.

 .. admonition:: register(client_id, security_code)
    :class: toggle